Tariq-845/belgian-bakes/README.md

 ### Validator Testing
 - __HTML__
-    - Our HTML has been fully validated by [The W3C Markup Validator](https://validator.w3.org/#validate_by_input) and were no errors found.
+    - Our HTML has been fully validated by [The W3C Markup Validator](https://validator.w3.org/#validate_by_input) and there were no errors found.
 - __CSS__
     - Our CSS has been fully validated by [The W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.

+## Deployment
+### How this site was deployed
+- In the Github repository, select the repo you wish to deploy and navigate to the settings tab.
+- On the left hand side, under 'Code and automation', locate the 'Pages' tab and select it.
+- In the drop down menu under 'Source', select 'Deploy from a branch' option.
+Next go to the next drop down menu underneath 'Branch' and select the 'main' option.
+- Once main is selected as the branch, it will automatically deploy the site and the page will refresh automatically with the link to your newly deployed project.
+- The live link cant be found here: [EDIT LINK IN ONCE DEPLOYED]

 ## Credits